-- 4. When prompted, log in: - To log in as admin, in the user name field, type admin and in the password field, type the same password that you use to log in to the router. - To log in as guest, in the user name field, enter guest.
+- 4. When prompted, log in. - To log in as admin, in the user name field, type admin and in the password field, type the same password that you use to log in to the router. - To log in as guest, in the user name field, enter guest.

-The guest user name does not need a password.
-To restrict access to the USB device, you can specify that only the admin user can access it.
-See Control Access to the USB Device on page 73.
+The guest user name does not require a password.
+To restrict access to the USB drive, you can specify that only the admin user can access it.
+See Control Access to the USB Drive on page 76.

-The files and folders display for the USB device that your account can access.
+The files and folders of the USB drive that your account can access to display.
 For example, you might see share/partition1/directory1.